Wenjun-Hou/CCF-BDCI-2018-Sentiment-Competition/README.md

 #### 2.1.1 Hierarchical Word-/Char-/Pinyin-based Sentence Encoder

 In this system, we use three kinds of inputs for this hierarchical encoder, and they are word-input, char-input and pinyin-input which could partly reduce the effect of misspelling and introduce generalization.
-Because a single clause can express enough information for a aspect and its sentiment, we first use a GRU encoder to extract word-/char-/pinyin-features, then an attention layer is used to extract clause features (GRU-Attention Layer).
-Finally, we can get a sequence of clause features for each kind of input, so the GRU-Attention Layer is used again to select important information.
+Because a single clause can express enough information for a aspect and its sentiment, we first use a GRU encoder to extract word-/char-/pinyin-features, then an attention layer is used to extract clause features (BiGRU-Attention Layer).
+Finally, we can get a sequence of clause features for each kind of input, so the BiGRU-Attention Layer is used again to select important information.

 ![avatar](images/(A)HUARN.png)